Health LibraryMedical Cannabis

 Several lines of evidence suggest that ECS function may be altered in autism:

-• Endocannabinoid levels: A 2019 study by Aran et al. in Molecular Autism found that children with ASD had significantly lower serum levels of the endocannabinoids anandamide (AEA) and 2-arachidonoylglycerol (2-AG) compared to neurotypical controls.
-The lower the endocannabinoid levels, the more severe the behavioral symptoms.
+• Endocannabinoid levels: A [2019 study by Aran et al. in Molecular Autism](https://pubmed.ncbi.nlm.nih.gov/30728928/) found that children with ASD had significantly lower serum levels of the endocannabinoid anandamide (AEA), as well as PEA and OEA, compared to neurotypical controls (2-AG and arachidonic acid were not significantly different).

 • CB1 receptor expression: Preclinical studies in animal models of autism — including the valproic acid (VPA) model and the BTBR mouse strain — have found alterations in CB1 receptor density in brain regions associated with social behavior and anxiety.